+This will include periodic audits of child protection files and records by the designated safeguarding lead, the headteacher and external auditors.
 The views of children, parents and carers and staff members will be sought on child protection and safeguarding arrangements through surveys, questionnaires and other means.
+The headteacher will quality assure the effectiveness of the designated safeguarding lead in all aspects of their role (as defined in this policy).